When you join OncoSHARE, you become a member of an active network gathering together more than 13,000 patients and oncologists.

 • MSI (microsatellite instability)

-• Alphalist: Biomarkers associated with FDA and/or EMA approved drugs with pharmacogenomic information on their labels as well as variants associated with clinical resistance or sensitivity for FDA/EMA approved drugs
+• Alpha list: Biomarkers associated with FDA and/or EMA approved drugs with pharmacogenomic information on their labels, as well as variants associated with clinical resistance or sensitivity to FDA/EMA approved drugs

 • Unusual splicing and methylation